barkeshli-pcc/lab-00-writeup/start_project.md

 ## look closer:

-Take a closer look and youwill see the link to your repo.
+Take a closer look and you will see the link to your repo.
 Click it and you will find your assignment repo:<br>

 > <img src="images/lab0_images/a-05-your_repo_address.png" alt="vscode_after_cloning" width="1000"/>